Central Auditory Processing Disorder Treatment

-The programs create new neural connections and learning gains that are visible on fMRI imaging (Temple, Stanford University).
-The activated regions shown in the chart are the language regions of the brain when the subject is reading.
-These regions are typically less active for individuals with auditory processing disorder, indicating scattered and inefficient reading.
-By contrast, these language regions are the highly engaged for normal readers.
+The individual exercises have been designed and optimized to promote creation of new neural connections that are visible on fMRI imaging (Temple, Stanford University).
+The new connections activate language regions of the brain when the subject is reading.
+These key auditory regions are typically inactive in individuals with auditory processing disorder, which makes for inefficient reading.

-Many Fast ForWord exercises involve auditory pattern recognition and temporal discrimination (recognizing sounds in sequence), which is the core challenge for children with APD.
-The ability to improve these skills is a key reason why our auditory processing disorder treatment is effective.
+Fast ForWord exercises target all aspects of auditory development.
+This includes auditory pattern recognition, temporal discrimination (recognizing sounds in sequence), auditory working memory and sustained attention.
+The ability to interact with and improve these deep-seated and fundamental skills is central to what makes our auditory processing disorder treatment unique.

 It’s an approach that has worked for Gemm Learning clients for 10+ years.
-In addition, its efficacy as an intervention to help auditory processing disorder has been proven in a number of studies, including these more recent ones in International Journal of Pediatric Otorhinolaryngology (2013), Brain Topography (2015) and Neuropsychoelogia (2013).
+The efficacy of Fast ForWord as an intervention to help auditory processing disorder is widely documented, including these studies in the International Journal of Pediatric Otorhinolaryngology (2013), Brain Topography (2015) and Neuropsychoelogia (2013).

-The Fast ForWord software we provide is used by some audiologists, speech-language pathologists and neuropsychologists in their offices.
-However, a new online version has boosted home use of this popular auditory processing disorder treatment.
+The Fast ForWord software we provide to families at home is also provided by some audiologists, speech-language pathologists and neuropsychologists in their offices.
+However, a new online version of the software has made home use of this popular auditory processing disorder treatment much more convenient.

 Auditory Processing Disorder Treatment Goals